Geometric Rescaling Algorithms for Submodular Function Minimization: Abstract

 \section{Abstract}

 { We present a new class of polynomial-time algorithms for submodular function minimization (SFM), as well as a unified framework to obtain strongly polynomial SFM algorithms.
-Our new algorithms are based on simple iterative methods for the minimum-norm problem, such as the conditional gradient and the Fujishige-Wolfe algorithms.
+Our algorithms are based on simple iterative methods for the minimum-norm problem, such as the conditional gradient and Fujishige-Wolfe algorithms.
 We exhibit two techniques to turn simple iterative methods into polynomial-time algorithms.

-Firstly, we use the geometric rescaling technique, which has recently gained attention in linear programming.
-We adapt this technique to SFM and obtain a weakly polynomial bound $O((\n^4\cdot \EO + \n^5)\log (\n L))$.
+Firstly, we adapt the geometric rescaling technique, which has recently gained attention in linear programming, to SFM and obtain a weakly polynomial bound $O(({n}^4\cdot \EO + {n}^5)\log ({n} L))$.

-Secondly, we exhibit a general combinatorial black-box approach to turn any strongly polynomial $\varepsilon L$-approximate SFM oracle into a strongly polynomial exact SFM algorithm.
+Secondly, we exhibit a general combinatorial black-box approach to turn $\varepsilon L$-approximate SFM oracles into strongly polynomial exact SFM algorithms.
 This framework can be applied to a wide range of combinatorial and continuous algorithms, including pseudo-polynomial ones.
 In particular, we can obtain strongly polynomial algorithms by a repeated application of the conditional gradient or of the Fujishige-Wolfe algorithm.
-Combined with the geometric rescaling technique, the black-box approach provides a $O((\n^5\cdot \EO + \n^6)\log^2\n)$ algorithm.
+Combined with the geometric rescaling technique, the black-box approach provides an $O(({n}^5\cdot \EO +{n}^6)\log^2{n})$ algorithm.

 Finally, we show that one of the techniques we develop in the paper can also be combined with the cutting-plane method of Lee, Sidford, and Wong \cite{LSW}, yielding a simplified variant of their $O(n^3 \log^2 n \cdot \EO + n^4\log^{O(1)} n)$ algorithm. }